Reading the future in coffee grounds: we tried it (at Le Bon Marché)

 Apr 8, 2026

-A few weeks ago, Le Bon Marché offered us something we wouldn't have dared to imagine ourselves: organizing a client event in the heart of the store.
+A few weeks ago, Le Bon Marché proposed something we never would have dared to imagine ourselves: organizing a customer event in the heart of the store.
 We said yes without hesitation.

-The topic naturally presented itself: coffee ground reading.
-And that morning, settled at La Table, the restaurant at La Grande Épicerie at Le Bon Marché, we understood that the mazagran wasn't just there by chance.
+The topic naturally presented itself: tasseography.
+And that morning, settled at La Table, the restaurant of La Grande Épicerie at Le Bon Marché, we understood that the mazagran was not just there by chance.

-Coffee ground reading, or tasseography, is the ancient art of interpreting the shapes drawn by coffee grounds at the bottom of a cup.
-After drinking one's coffee, the cup is inverted onto its saucer, one waits for the grounds to settle, then reads the symbols that appear on the sides.
+Tasseography, or coffee-ground reading, is the ancient art of interpreting the shapes formed by coffee grounds at the bottom of a cup.
+After drinking one's coffee, the cup is inverted onto its saucer, one waits for the grounds to drain and settle, and then the symbols that appear on the sides are read.

 This practice is deeply rooted in the cultures of the Middle East, the Balkans, and Turkey, where it is passed down from generation to generation.
-In France, it remains rare, and that's precisely what makes it fascinating.
+In France, it remains rare, and that is precisely what makes it fascinating.

-The symbols that appear – animals, geometric shapes, letters – are interpreted according to a precise grammar.
+The symbols that appear—animals, geometric shapes, letters—are interpreted according to a precise grammar.
 A mountain suggests an obstacle.
 A bird, a message.
 A snake, a transformation.
-Reading coffee grounds means learning to see what's before your eyes in a different way.
+Reading coffee grounds is learning to see what is before our eyes in a different way.

 For those who would like to try it at home, here is the protocol Douna taught us that morning.

-The grind.
-Coffee ground reading requires a fine grind, like for Turkish coffee.
-Filter coffee or capsule coffee will not work — the grounds must settle naturally at the bottom of the cup.
+The Grind.
+Tasseography requires a fine grind, like for Turkish coffee.
+Filter coffee or capsule coffee will not work—the grounds must settle naturally at the bottom of the cup.

 Preparation.
-Pour hot water directly over the ground coffee in the mazagran, without a filter.
-Let it steep for two to three minutes, then drink slowly — without stirring, without rushing.
+Hot water is poured directly over the ground coffee in the mazagran, without a filter.
+It is left to steep for two to three minutes, then sipped slowly—without stirring, without haste.

 Waiting.
-Once the coffee is drunk, place your hand on the mazagran, mentally formulate a question or intention, then invert it onto its small saucer.
-Let the grounds drain for at least five minutes.
+Once the coffee is drunk, one places their hand on the mazagran, mentally formulates a question or intention, then inverts it onto its small saucer.
+The grounds are left to drain for a minimum of five minutes.

 Reading.
-Turn the cup back over and observe.
+The cup is turned upright and observed.
 Symbols appear on the inner walls and the bottom.
-Start from the top; shapes near the rim concern the near future.
-Those at the bottom concern the past or the subconscious.
+One starts from the top; shapes near the rim concern the near future.
+Those at the bottom, the past or the subconscious.

-From the conception of this workshop, we wanted to do things well.
-That's how we found Douna, one of the few coffee ground reading practitioners in France, and an absolutely exceptional woman.
+From the conception of this workshop, we wanted to do things right.
+That's how we found Douna, one of the few tasseography practitioners in France, and an absolutely exceptional woman.

 She traveled to Paris to accompany us all morning at La Table, spending time with each participant with rare attention and kindness.
 Her way of guiding gave the experience something both serious and light.

-Why the mazagran is the ideal cup for coffee ground reading
+Why the Mazagran is the Ideal Cup for Tasseography

-This is not a historical coincidence: the mazagran was born in a culture of slow coffee, shared coffee, coffee that you take the time to drink to the end.
-Coffee ground reading fits into the same gesture.
+This is not a historical coincidence: the mazagran originated in a culture of slow coffee, shared coffee, coffee that one takes the time to drink to the end.
+Tasseography is part of the same gesture.

 In the meantime, if you want to get started, our mazagrans in light colors are available here.